-Innovation Labs in South Australia and Victoria will enhance manufacturing business capability in the digital age, while improving the use of existing innovation lab infrastructure by manufacturing SMEs.
+Automotive Innovation Labs in South Australia and Victoria will enhance manufacturing business capability in the digital age, while improving the use of existing innovation lab infrastructure.

 We’re investing in the pipeline of highly trained engineers for the automotive design and engineering industry.
 Consultation has informed the design of this program which we’ll deliver in 2018–19.